 Cyber criminals are on the rise and they will exploit all the loop holes they discover, so it is essential to protect your gadgets that are connected to any home automation system.
-Not only cyber criminals but anyone who is close to you like: friends, neighbours, even kids may control your home appliances for a prank, so it is very important to protect with a pin or passcode.
+Not only cyber criminals but anyone who is close to you like: friends, neighbors, even kids may control your home appliances for a prank, so it is very important to protect with a pin or pass-code.

 In this project we need to enter a 3 digit pin in the program code which must be kept confidential.
 Only by sending the correct pin number with your SMS command you can turn on or off the connected home appliances.

 Power outages can occur unexpectedly for several reasons and we want all our devices back to operation as soon as power is restored.
 The proposed home automation circuit can remember which devices were operating before a power outage and it will turn ON those devices when power is restored.

 This is accomplished using EEPROM that is present on ATmega328P microcontroller IC.
 EEPROM is a non-volatile memory which means the data on the microcontroller / Arduino will not get erased when power gets disconnected.
 In EEPROM, the status of all the 5 relays are stored and when power is restored microcontroller reads the data from EEPROM and turn ON only the devices that were operating before the power outage.